triton-inference-server/model_analyzer/docs/checkpoints.md

 Checkpoints are named using consecutive non-negative integers.
 On startup, Model Analyzer identifies the latest checkpoint (highest integer) and loads it.
 If there are any changes to the data in the checkpoint, the checkpoint index is incremented before it is saved again, thus creating a new latest checkpoint.

 **Note**: Model analyzer does not clean up old checkpoints.
 It merely guarantees that the checkpoint with the highest integer index is the one with the most up-to-date measurements.
-The checkpoint directory should be removed between consecutive runs of the `model-analyzer profile` command.
+The checkpoint directory should be removed between consecutive runs of the `model-analyzer profile` command if you want to start a fresh run.